danvoyce/memo-board/README.md

 # Ideas board

-This simple app allows the user create, update and delete ideas.
-There is no API, however the code has been written in a way so it could be adapted to work with an API without much effort.
+This app allows the user create, update and delete ideas.
+There is no API, however the code has been designed in a way so it could be adapted to work with an API with minimal effort.

-There are a few simple integration tests.
+There are a few integration tests.
 These can be found in `src/App.test.tsx`

-It's been written in TypeScript, however this is my first TypeScript project, so I'm fairly sure it's far from perfect.

 ## Installation